 This amount covers accommodation, three meals per day and training.
-It does not cover the arrival and departure costs to the project location, nor tours and spending money.
+It does not cover the arrival and departure costs to/from the project, nor tours and other expenses.

 There are no ATMs in any of the places, so we recommend that volunteers travel with enough cash for possible tours.
 If you want to buy snacks or sweets, better buy them in San José or on the way to the project.